 Revenue from the rendering of services is recognised in the income statement for the period on an accrual basis in accordance with the tariffs established by the Company.
-In particular:
+Specifically:

-- Revenue from "Members' fees" includes the general membership fee and the fees for membership to the various contract groups, as well as fees for inclusion as clearing member, where appropriate. - Revenue from clearing, settlement and acting as a CCP, which includes revenue accrued from the fees received by the Company for settlement and clearing of equity futures and options and IBEX 35® index futures and options, and settlement and clearing of fixed income security transactions in the central counterparty, OTC interest-rate derivatives, energy derivatives and the maintenance of positions in all segments.
+- Revenue from "Fees for access to infrastructures and other services" includes the general membership fee and the fees for membership to the various contract groups, as well as fees for inclusion as clearing member, where appropriate.
+This heading also recognises revenue corresponding to the appointment of the Company as CCP for the clearing and central counterparty transactions for the purchase-sale transactions of securities admitted for trading in the different official secondary markets and multilateral trading systems, in accordance with the corresponding agreements (Note 16). - Revenue from "Clearing and acting as central counterparty" includes revenue accrued from the fees received by the Company for settlement and clearing of equity futures and options and futures and options of the IBEX 35® index and other indexes, as well as the settlement and clearing of fixed income security transactions, clearing of equity security transactions in the central counterparty, OTC interest-rate derivatives, energy derivatives and the maintenance of positions in all segments.
 This item also includes revenue from transfers and the creation and release of pledges on securities.
+The costs and expenses incurred by the Company deriving from the management of the settlement incidents detailed in sections 4.4.7 to 4.4.10 above, together with the corresponding penalties for non-compliance is, are charged to the member responsible for the position caused as a result of the settlement incident.
+The costs and expenses are not recognised in the income statement provided that the Company has a right to recoup such costs and expenses.
+To the contrary, the penalties to which the Company has a right, where applicable, are recognised as revenue in the corresponding heading of the income statement.
 These revenues are accrued and recognised in the income statement when settlement takes place (Note 16). - Revenues from "IT and Consulting", which are accrued and recognised in the income statement as the services and rendered (Note 16).

 The Company earns finance income from its clearing house activities and interest income on the funds held in guarantee for market members (Note 8).
-These amounts are passed on to the market members in full, with a credit to "Finance income - From marketable securities and other financial instruments" and a charge to "Finance cost - Guarantees and deposits received from market", respectively, on the income statements (see Note 8).
+These amounts are passed on to the market members in full, with a credit to "Finance income - From marketable securities and other financial instruments" and a charge to "Finance cost - Guarantees received from participants", respectively, on the income statements (Note 8).